gugasth/Titanic/README.md

 # Titanic
-Titanic - Machine Learning from Disaster https://www.kaggle.com/competitions/titanic
+This is my resolution of the competition "Titanic - Machine Learning from Disaster". https://www.kaggle.com/competitions/titanic